Readri205/MS4_shopfront/README.md

  - V2.6 Add models to admin and set and ordered fields
  - V2.7 Add products page and layout for products
  - V2.8 Update products and product detail with fields and styles
+ - V2.9 Update css for products and product details

 ***